8 Ways to Give Your Home a New Look and Feel This Year

 - Add Shelving or Storage

 Keeping items off the floor will automatically make a room feel more spacious.
 Installing shelves is an easy way to get organized and increase the usable space in your home.
 Every home is different, so think about where objects bunch up in your home the most—this might be your kitchen pantry, closet, or living room.
 When adding shelves, think about function first.
-It will help you determine the size, style, and material needed.If you live in the Springfield area and are interested in improving your home through plumbing, heating or cooling system updates, give us a call at (417) 228-8252 or use our online contact form.
+It will help you determine the size, style, and material needed.If you live in the Springfield area and are interested in improving your home through plumbing, HVAC system updates, give us a call at (417) 228-8252 or use our online contact form.